University of Arkansas for Medical Sciences

 Little Rock, AR 72205

-Located in Little Rock, Arkansas, University of Arkansas for Medical Sciences is a public institution that offers both undergrad and graduate degree programs.
+University of Arkansas for Medical Sciences is one of the 11 public 4-year colleges in Arkansas.
+Its campus is small in size and located in Little Rock.
+The institution offers both undergrad and graduate degree programs.

 |Religious Affiliation -|